Integrated Accessibility Standards Policy

 7.2.5 – Return to Work

-The Township will have a return to work process in place for employees who have been absent from work due to a disability and require disability-related accommodation in order to return to work.
-Such processes will be documented and must outline the steps the Township will take to facilitate the return to work and include an IAP plan.
+The Municipality will have a return to work process in place for employees who have been absent from work due to a disability and require disability-related accommodation in order to return to work.
+Such processes will be documented and must outline the steps the Municipality will take to facilitate the return to work and include an IAP plan.

 7.2.6 – Performance Management, Career Development and Advancement and Redeployment

-The Township shall take into account the accessibility needs of employees with disabilities and individual accommodation plans when:
+The Municipality shall take into account the accessibility needs of employees with disabilities and individual accommodation plans when: